 Can students earn college credit?

 Some programs allow the student to articulate college credit at Pasco Hernando State College and other colleges.
-For more information, see the MTC School Counselor or Career Specialist.
+For more information, see the MTC School Counselor or Admission Advisor.

 Are ID’s required in all programs?